malicky161290/AI-course-first-project/README.md

 ## Summary

-It is very hard to establish whether a residential real estate property is undervalued, overvalued or on par.
-It should not be like that.
-Based on several indicators that are scattered in various government statistical departments, we can put an end of it and once and for all establish a clear cut method to provide everyone with a benchmark for the value of their own residential property.
+It is very hard to establish the current value of a residential real estate property.
+Based on several indicators that are scattered on the internet, we can once and for all establish a clear cut method to provide everyone with a benchmark for the value of any residential property.

 ## Background